alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

 ## Day 16: Hanoi

 When we had to go back to Hanoi for our flight home, we started to really feel that our trip was coming to an end.
-With one day left in Hanoi, we decided to visit another area than what we previously saw.
+With one day left in Hanoi, we decided to visit another area than what we saw before.
 We ended up "climbing" (via an elevator) on the [Lotte Observation Deck](https://lottecenter.com.vn/eng/observation/overview.asp) - a sky walk located at the 65th floor of the Lotte Tower.

 <figure>
   <img src="/img/vietnam/lotte-tower-view.jpg" alt="">